 Shopping in Montecito is concentrated in three primary hubs—Coast Village Road, the Upper Village, and Montecito Country Mart.
 Coast Village Road is the main drag, dotted with women’s clothing boutiques like Angel, Whiskey & Leather, Whistle Club, and Allora by Laura.
 Discover divine home goods and art at Maison K, Lily, Legacy, and Heather James Fine Art.
 Montecito Country Mart is home to local favorites like Mate Gallery, Kendall Conrad, Malia Mills, Hudson Grace, and Space NK Apothecary.
 The Upper Village (at the intersection of San Ysidro and East Valley Roads) features a cluster of shopping centers catering to upscale clientele with shops like Wendy Foster, Jenni Kayne, Julianne and William Laman.

 The Music Academy of the West summer music conservatory is home to two resale shops open year-round Monday through Saturday from noon until 3:00 p.m.
 The Rack and Treasure House carry beautiful apparel and antiques with inventory changing almost daily—and sales benefit the nonprofit music education program.
 The Rosewood Miramar is home to the first of its kind goop Sundries boutique, stocked with clean beauty products, wellness goods, clothing, accessories and more.
 The resort also features The Gatehouse, a California-inspired concept store curated by California casual designer James Perse.

-Shop the Montecito Farmers’ Market like chefs Phillip Frankland Lee and Margarita Kallas-Lee of The Monarch.
+Shop the Montecito Farmers’ Market like chefs Phillip Frankland Lee and Margarita Kallas-Lee.
 The market is held every Friday morning from 8:00 a.m. to 11:25 a.m. on Coast Village Road.
 It’s particularly popular for the flower selection.